-- Offer music and events that they’ll recognize as compelling and not readily available.
+- Offer music and events they’ll recognize as compelling and not available elsewhere.

 Even with the supply of classical music being abundant, artists who differentiate themselves by offering high-quality, relevant programs in appealing locations can attract interest.
 Here are few brief examples.

 ∙ If you aim to attract seasoned classical concertgoers to your performances, including reviewers and people who can afford tickets, create programs that break new ground.
 Start with a potent concept and title for your program, maybe commission and premiere a new work, and then identify dates when there’s a lull in other concert offerings in particular locations.
 In those ways, you offer something that’s distinctive and in lower supply.